We live on an island off the Maine Coast in the center of the

 WHY WE LOVE IT: The concept of flavoring the dish with the lobster legs is genius; the whole dish is infused with that lobster-y richness.
 With just five ingredients, you get the best hash we've ever made -- and a new way to celebrate a special occasion.

-one and a half-pound lobsters and their walking legs (use more lobster if you want a richer hash)
+one and a half-pound lobsters, cooked meat and their walking legs (use more lobster if you want a richer hash)

-- Chop the onion and sauté in olive oil till soft
+Chop the onion and sauté in olive oil until soft

 Dice potatoes (skin on) into 1/4 inch cubes and sauté until lightly brown in olive oil with the walking legs (this adds lobster flavor).
 Remove potatoes, season with salt and pepper and drain on paper towel.
 Discard the legs.

 Mix onions, potatoes, lobster and parsley in a bowl.
 Adjust seasoning to taste